efraa/schools-api/README.md

 ### Running workers

-The workers must be launched in a process other than the API server, once the API is running it can execute the workers in a terminal.
+The workers must be launched in a process other than API server, once API is running it can execute workers in a terminal.

 _Open a terminal_